Nathin78/Academic-Calculator/README.md

 ## 📜 License

-This project is open-source and available for educational and persona
+This project is open-source and available for educational and

 ⭐ If you find this project useful, consider giving the repository a star!